Niloy-Avro/SQL-Injection-Scan/Readme.md

 - 🔎 **Detects SQL Injection points** in URLs
 - ⚡ **Fast & Lightweight** — no bulky dependencies
-- 🐍 Written in **Python** for simplicity & extensibility
+- 🐍 Written in **Python** for simplicity and extensibility
-- 📜 Uses **multiple payloads** for deeper scanning
+- 📜 Uses **basic SQL injection payloads** for scanning
-- 📂 Generates clear reports of possible vulnerabilities
+- 📂 Generates simple reports of potential vulnerabilities
-- 🛡️ Created for **ethical use and security learning**
+- 🛡️ Designed as a **basic project for ethical use and security learning**

 ---